 Other examples of Corrosion are:

-Fresh foods containing fats and oils smell and taste pleasant but when it remains exposed in air for a long time it's smell and taste changes to unpleasant.
+(ii) Rancidity of Food: Fresh foods containing fats and oils smell and taste pleasant but when they remains exposed in air for a long time it's smell and taste changes to unpleasant.
 It is said that food has become rancid.

 Prevention of rancidity: